 4. Which vegetable can be spelled with elemental symbols and also contains every element within its tissues?

 1. LaURa FrAsEr who played the callous Lydia Rodarte-Quayle in 12 episodes.
-Notice the poison, As , in her name.
+Notice the poison, As , in her name, but she was killed by ricin, which because of the “r”, cannot be entirely spelled out with symbols

 2. carbon, oxygen and potassium(K).

-3. No, but how IrONIC, that the word “ironic” has both metals and nonmetals’ symbols!
+3. Yes Ni, nickel and, and how IrONIC, that the word “ironic” has both metals and nonmetals’ symbols!

 4. SPINaCH.
 Although not high in the sulfur-containing amino acids methionine and cysteine, spinach does contain some of those compounds along with sulfur containing enzymes and coenzymes.
 Phosphorus is in ATP, DNA and other compounds.
 Spinach is one of the vegetables that’s richest in iodine; it has a little bit of Na: 24 mg of sodium per 30 gram serving; carbon and hydrogen are all over the place in its oils, carbohydrates, vitamins and protein.